Linguistics 001 Lecture 7 Morphology

 So the possessive 's in English is like a word in some ways, and like an inflectional morpheme in some others.
 This kind of mixed status is commonly found with words that express grammatical functions.
 It is one of the ways that morphology develops historically.
 As a historical matter, a clitic is likely to start out as a fully separate word, and then "weaken" so as to merge phonologically with its hosts.
 In many cases, inflectional affixes may have been clitics at an earlier historical stage, and then lost their syntactic independence.

-[A book that used to be the course text for LING001 lists the English possessive 's as an inflectional affix, and last year's version of these lecture notes followed the text in this regard.
+[A book that used to be the course text for LING001 lists the English possessive 's as an inflectional affix, and earlier versions of these lecture notes followed the text in this regard.
 This is an easy mistake to make: in most languages with possessive morphemes, they behave like inflections, and it's natural to think of 's as analogous to (say) the Latin genitive case.
 Nevertheless, it's clear that English possessive 's is a clitic and not an inflectional affix.]

 Words nevertheless useful